eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 **Union**

 The union type is defined by its name, a discriminator and a set of cases.
-Each case have one or more caseValue and a member.
+Each case has one or more caseValue and a member.

 Example: